fullon-labs/fullon/tests/performance_tests/README.md

 ## Steps

 1. Build Leap.
-For complete instructions on building from source please refer to [Leap: Build and Install from Source](https://github.com/AntelopeIO/leap/#build-and-install-from-source) For older compatible nodeos versions, such as 2.X, the following binaries need to be replaced with the older version: `build/programs/nodeos/nodeos`, `build/programs/cleos/cleos`, `bin/nodeos`, and `bin/cleos`.
+For complete instructions on building from source please refer to [Leap: Build and Install from Source](https://github.com/AntelopeIO/leap/#build-and-install-from-source) For older compatible gaxnod versions, such as 2.X, the following binaries need to be replaced with the older version: `build/programs/gaxnod/gaxnod`, `build/programs/gaxcli/gaxcli`, `bin/gaxnod`, and `bin/gaxcli`.
 2. Run Performance Tests
     1. Full Performance Harness Test Run (Standard):
         ``` bash